ircdocs/modern-irc/index.md

 Parameters are a series of values separated by one or more ASCII SPACE characters `(' ', 0x20)`.
 However, to allow a value itself to contain spaces, the final parameter can be prepended by a `(':', 0x3a)` character.
 If the final parameter is prefixed with a colon `':'`, the prefix is stripped and the rest of the message is treated as the final parameter, no matter what characters it contains.

-Software SHOULD AVOID sending more than 15 parameters, but MUST parse messages with any number of them as described above.
+Software SHOULD AVOID sending more than 15 parameters, as older client protocol documents specified this was the maximum and some clients may have trouble reading more than this.
+However, clients MUST parse incoming messages with any number of them.

-Here are some examples of parameters sections and how they could be represented as [JSON](https://www.json.org/) lists:
+Here are some examples of messages and how the parameters would be represented as [JSON](https://www.json.org/) lists:

-      dan LS * :multi-prefix sasl  ->  ["dan", "LS", "*", "multi-prefix sasl"]
+      :irc.example.com CAP * LIST :         ->  ["*", "LIST", ""]

-      REQ :sasl message-tags foo   ->  ["REQ", "sasl message-tags foo"]
+      CAP * LS :multi-prefix sasl           ->  ["*", "LS", "multi-prefix sasl"]

-      dan LIST :                   ->  ["dan", "LIST", ""]
+      CAP REQ :sasl message-tags foo        ->  ["REQ", "sasl message-tags foo"]

-      #chan :Hey!                  ->  ["#chan", "Hey!"]
+      :dan!d@localhost PRIVMSG #chan :Hey!  ->  ["#chan", "Hey!"]

-      #chan Hey!                   ->  ["#chan", "Hey!"]
+      :dan!d@localhost PRIVMSG #chan Hey!   ->  ["#chan", "Hey!"]

 As the last two examples show, a trailing parameter (a parameter prefixed with `':'`) is another regular parameter.
 Once the `':'` is stripped, software MUST just treat it as another param.